 Throughout her initial two-month CTI stay, Jessica’s TikTok videos recounted her struggles, fears, and longing for her parents and three younger siblings: Silvia, Guadalupe, and Jesus.
 But those videos also celebrated her bond with her older sister, 24-year-old Juana, who could be seen at Jessica’s side dancing in her hospital room, across the table assembling a jigsaw puzzle, and encouraging Jessica from the other side of the room.

-The medication stabilized her condition to the extent that Jessica and Juana could return home for Thanksgiving.
+When her condition stabilized, Jessica and Juana returned home for Thanksgiving.
 That stretched into Christmas, New Year’s, and Valentine’s Day as Jessica continued the long wait for donor organs to become available.

 Getting the Call

 When the call finally came on Feb.
 21, 2022, Jessica and Juana packed for the two-hour drive to UAB.
 “They told me one person was ahead of me and two were behind me in line for the organs,” Jessica says.
 “Deep down, though, I knew it was going to be me.”

 After a series of tests and a few hours of restless sleep, Jessica says that her surgeon and the CTI Surgical Director for Thoracic Transplant Charles Hoopes, MD, told her that she would be the recipient.
 “I was the best match because I’m five feet tall, and the donor was a 14-year-old boy,” she says.

 “Jessica had bad end-stage pulmonary hypertension,” Dr. Hoopes says.
 “Her body couldn’t get blood from the right side of her heart to the left side, causing cardiogenic shock.”
 This can result in damage to the kidneys, liver, and other organs.